disulfidebond/MHC_Automation_ML/beta_1_0_prerelease_1.md

 ### Beta Release 1.0 Supplemental Comment
 #### Author: JRC

-At this point, there is one remaining roadblock, and unfortunately it is a big one.
+At this point, there is one remaining roadblock to completing the MHC Automation, but unfortunately it is a big one.

 In the current beta 1_0 build, if you run it, it will fail with the error